Karst: Etymology

 Ultimately, the word is of Mediterranean origin.
-It has been suggested that the word may derive from the Proto-Indo-European root karra- 'rock'.
+It has also been suggested that the word may derive from the Proto-Indo-European root karra- 'rock'.
 The name may also be connected to the oronym Kar(u)sádios oros cited by Ptolemy, and perhaps also to Latin Carusardius.

 Early studies

-Johann Weikhard von Valvasor, a pioneer of the study of karst in Slovenia and a fellow of the Royal Society for Improving Natural Knowledge, London, introduced the word karst to European scholars in 1689, describing the phenomenon of underground flows of rivers in his account of Lake Cerknica.
+Johann Weikhard von Valvasor, a pioneer of the study of karst in Slovenia and a fellow of the Royal Society, London, introduced the word karst to European scholars in 1689 to describe the phenomenon of underground flows of rivers in his account of Lake Cerknica.

-Jovan Cvijić greatly advanced the knowledge of karst regions, so much that he became known as the "father of karst geomorphology".
-Primarily discussing the karstic regions of the Balkans, Cvijić's 1893 publication Das Karstphänomen describes landforms such as karren, dolines and poljes.
-In a 1918 publication, Cvijić proposed a cyclical model for karstic landscape development.
-Karst hydrology emerged as a discipline in the late 1950s and early 1960s in France.
-Previously, the activities of cave explorers, called speleologists, had been dismissed as more of a sport than a science, meaning that underground karstic caves and their associated watercourses were, from a scientific perspective, understudied.
+Jovan Cvijić greatly advanced the knowledge of karst regions to the point where he became known as the "father of karst geomorphology".
+Primarily discussing the karst regions of the Balkans, Cvijić's 1893 publication Das Karstphänomen describes landforms such as karren, dolines and poljes.
+In a 1918 publication, Cvijić proposed a cyclical model for karst landscape development.

+Karst hydrology emerged as a discipline in the late 1950s and the early 1960s in France.
+Previously, the activities of cave explorers, called speleologists, had been dismissed as more of a sport than a science and so the underground karst caves and their associated watercourses were, from a scientific perspective, understudied.